vsukhor/MosaicSC/README.md

 #### Installation

-The code requires a C++17 - capable compiler (e.g, it was tested with gcc 7.3.0 or clang 10.0.0 on macOS).
+The code requires a C++20 - capable compiler.
+It was tested on macOS (clang-12) and Ubuntu (gcc-11).

 For generation of pseudo-random numbers, [utils::random](https://github.com/vsukhor/utils/tree/master/utils/random) relies on either [boost](https://www.boost.org/) or [NVIDIA cuRAND](https://developer.nvidia.com/curand),